 Musée National d’Art Moderne is located inside the Centre Pompidou in the 4th arrondissement of Paris.
 There are two entrances to the building.
 The wheelchair accessible entrance is on the corner of rue du Renard and rue Saint-Merri.
 It is on level 1 and may be used by all visitors with a disability.
 The main entrance is on the cobblestone square Place Georges Pompidou.
 There is a steep declining slope leading to the entrance hall (Forum) on level 0.
 Look for the “Access Prioritaire” which allows one to go through security more quickly.
 Once inside the building, the museum entrance is clearly indicated.
 It is accessible by elevator and escalator.

 Accessibility: Admission is free for visitors with a disability and one accompanying person.
 Cinema, shows, workshops, guided tours, and other activities are reduced price but require reservation.
 Guide dogs, by law, are welcome.
 The museum is wheelchair accessible and visitors with reduced-mobility may borrow wheelchairs from the vestiaire level 0 or on levels 5 and 6 in exchange for a piece of identification.
-Most conference guides are trained in both art history and neuropedagogy.
 Click on the icon for more information in English about services for specific needs.
 There are links on that page to a dedicated website and a booklet (also available at the information desk) but both are in French only.
-Email email@example.com or telephone 01 44 78 12 33 with any questions.
+Email firstname.lastname@example.org or telephone 01 44 78 12 33 with any questions.

-Food and Beverage: There is no shortage of cafés and restaurants in the beaubourg quarter.
+Food and Beverage: There is no shortage of cafés and restaurants around Beaubourg.
 My favorite places are outside along the sculptural Stravinsky Fountain.
-Inside the Pomidou Center there is a self-serve café on the mezzanine level and the upscale restaurant Georges on level 6 has outdoor rooftop seating.
+Inside the Pompidou Center there is a self-serve café on the mezzanine level and the upscale restaurant Georges on level 6 has outdoor rooftop seating.

 When to visit: Open Wednesday through Monday 11am to 9pm.
+Thursdays until 11pm.
 Closed on Tuesdays and May 1st.
 Check the online agenda for details about guided tours.

 Metro: Rambuteau (line 11) is the closest, Hotel de Ville (lines 1 and 11), Chatelet-les-Halles, line 14 is the only wheelchair accessible metro but it is not very close.